Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Introduction

+In the degenerate case, we perform Tsuji's trick and deal with the weights coming from the degeneration.
+The corresponding estimates in the degenerate case are given in Section \ref{Linfty-estimates for degenerate metrics}, Section \ref{F lower bound for degenerate metrics} and Section \ref{W{2,p}-estimate for degenerate metrics}.

+\begin{rem} These estimates are also obtained for cscK cone metric by directly making use of the conical background metric as shown in \cite{arXiv:1805.04944}, which are considered to be the limit of \thmref{A priori estimates}. \end{rem}

-The apriori estimates in Section \ref{Apriori estimates} also lead to the proof of the regularity and uniqueness of log $\chi$-twisted $K$-energy minimisers, which are given in Section \ref{Regularity of minimisers}.
-We actually adapted the direct proof in \cite{arXiv:1801.00656} for the regularity of the $\chi$-twisted $K$-energy minimisers.
-Again, it is essentially obtained from the key apriori estimates of (conical and twisted) cscK equation.
+In Section \ref{Regularity and uniqueness of log twisted energy minimisers}, we will show the regularity and uniqueness of log $\chi$-twisted $K$-energy minimisers.
+We actually adapt the direct proof in \cite{arXiv:1801.00656} for the regularity of the $\chi$-twisted $K$-energy minimisers.
+Again, it is essentially obtained from the key a priori estimates of (conical and twisted) cscK equation.
 We remark that assuming the existence of a smooth one, the regularity of the $K$-energy minimisers is proved in \cite{arXiv:1602.03114}, which it is a result of the uniqueness property.
-We also refer the readers to the related results and different approaches on the $K$-energy minimisers in \cite{arXiv:1602.03114,MR3600039,arXiv:1506.06423,MR3010550,arXiv:1705.01236,arXiv:1701.06943,arXiv:1801.00656} and references therein).
-As a consequence, the other direction in \thmref{cone properness conjecture}, i.e. "existence $\implies$ properness" is obtained in Section \ref{Existence implies properness and the geodesic stability conjecture}.
-In the same section, we also prove the geodesic stability conjecture for cscK cone metric, \thmref{cone geodesic conjecture} and \thmref{geodesic conjecture chen}.
+We refer the readers to the related results, different approaches and conjectures on the $K$-energy minimisers in \cite{arXiv:1602.03114,MR3600039,MR3858468,MR3010550,MR3896025,arXiv:1701.06943,arXiv:1801.00656} and references therein).

+Section \ref{Existence implies properness and geodesic stability} has two parts.
+The other direction of \thmref{cone properness conjecture} will be given in Section \ref{Existence implies properness}, that is 'existence $\implies$ properness'.
+In the context of cscK metrics, it was proved in \cite{MR1471884,MR3600039,arXiv:1602.03114}.
+In our conical setting, the new input in the proof is the uniqueness of cscK cone metrics, which follows from our previous work \cite{MR4020314}.

+In Section \ref{Geodesic stability}, we prove an analogue of Donaldson's geodesic stability conjecture in the setting of cscK cone metric, that is detecting the existence of cscK cone metrics by the geodesic ray.

+\begin{thm}[Log geodesic stability theorem] Assume that $\Om$ is a K\"ahler class and the cone angle satisfies $0<\beta\leq 1$.
+The following are all equivalent, \begin{itemize} \item there exists no constant scalar curvature K\"ahler cone metric; \item either $Fut_\beta\neq0$, or there exists a potential $\vphi_0\in\mathcal E^1_0$ and an $d_1$-geodesic ray $\{\rho(t);0\leq t< \infty\}$ starting with $\vphi_0$ such that the log $K$-energy is non-increasing along $\rho(t)$; \item either $Fut_\beta\neq0$, or for all potential $\vphi\in\mathcal E^1_0$, there exists an $d_1$-geodesic ray $\{\rho(t);0\leq t< \infty\}$ starting with $\vphi$ such that the log $K$-energy is non-increasing along $\rho(t)$. \end{itemize} In conclusion, $(M,\Om)$ admits a constant scalar curvature K\"ahler cone metric if and only if it is geodesic stable (see Definition \ref{geodesic stability}). \end{thm}